Getting Hired

 The basic steps of the job search process are fully discussed in the Toolkit for Student Job Seekers section.
 However, there are a few aspects of the law firm job search that deserve special attention.

-Large law firms in major metropolitan areas have organized summer programs for which they will hire many second-year students and a smaller number of first-year students as “summer associates.”
-These firms typically make permanent job offers to their second-year summer associates in the hopes of having them return upon their graduation or upon completion of a judicial clerkship.
-For those firms that hire first-years, some make permanent job offers at the end of the summer, while others give an offer to return for part of the following summer.
-In general, smaller firms hire few, if any, summer associates and are more likely to hire those students permanently only if their workload demands it.
+Large law firms in major metropolitan areas have organized summer programs for which they hire many second-year students (and sometimes some first-year students) as “summer associates.”
+Firms that hire students for 1L summer typically want those students to return to the firm for all or part of the following summer.
+Firms that hire students for the 2L summer typically make permanent job offers in the hopes of having them return upon graduation or upon completion of a judicial clerkship.
+Some firms offer fellowship/scholarship opportunities for a select group of their summer interns.
+CDO has information about those opportunities here.
+In general, smaller firms hire few, if any, summer associates and are more likely to hire summer associates for permanent positions only if their workload demands it.

 Smaller law firms vary in their hiring timeframes and often hire only when they have a particular need.
-First-year students interested in applying to smaller firms should commence their job searches in December but may need to continue reaching out to employers well into the spring.
-Upperclass students should conduct their research and begin applying to smaller firms in the fall, keeping in mind that it may be April, May, or after graduation before hiring decisions are made.
+First-year students interested in smaller firms should begin the process in November or December but may need to continue applying and/or following up with smaller firms well into the spring.
+Similarly, upperclass students interested in smaller firms should begin applying in the late summer or early fall, keeping in mind that hiring decisions may not be made until the spring, or even after graduation.

-Consult CDO’s Recruiting Policies for more information about the timing of offers and when students must make decisions.
+Consult CDO’s Recruiting Policies for information about the timing of offers and when students must make decisions.

 Month | Activities |

-September |
+| September |

 |